Buying snorkel gear piece by piece can be quite time-consuming.

 Therefore, it will manage to keep most of the water out of the tube, you can still expect some splashing.
 This means that you can’t really dive with the snorkel still attached.

 Although the fins are smaller, they don’t really slow you down much as they have been well designed.
-This is the best snorkel gear for beginners.

 The mask is a single lens one with a transparent silicone skirt which allows a tight seal around the eyes and nose.